AdobeDocs/journey-optimizer-b2b.en/help/user/content/image-edit-adobe-express.md

 >[!NOTE]
 >
->Entitlements to Adobe Express are included with all Journey Optimizer B2B Edition subscriptions.
-Using the image editing capabilities requires enablement for your user account by an administrator.
+>Entitlements for Adobe Express editing features are included with all Journey Optimizer B2B Edition subscriptions.
+Using the image editing capabilities requires enablement for your organization by an administrator.

 The Adobe Express functions support PNG and JPEG image file formats.